Kptweedy/Tutorials/docs/wf-guides/extractor/extractor.md

 Once you are in the terminal type `.\Warframe-Exporter.exe --version` to make sure that you are in the right directory and it works.

-Next you need to find where your warframe cache is stored, this will be in the same folder that you installed warframe in.
+Next you need to find where your Cache.Windows directory is stored, this will be in the Warframe root directory.
 	- If you installed with steam click browse local files to find your installation.
 		 ![Browse-Local](../../assets/images/browse-local.png)